chlbnd/trucker-api/README.md

 and type `docker-composer up -d --build` to raise the containers.
 Once they are up, get into the PHP container by typing `docker exec -it trucker-api_php_1 bash`.
 You can also list the three containers with `docker ps` if you want to.

 The port to be reached by your dev tool (e.g. Postman) is `localhost:8001`.
+To import a Postman collection, [click here](https://www.getpostman.com/collections/96ae9afea98fe451703a).

 ### Inside PHP container
 Once inside the container, you must run the command `composer install` go get the required packages.
 To create the database, run `php bin/console doctrine:database:create` and